 Let me show you what happens with those gains generated by these small tweaks on your page.
 Here’s an example of a landing page split test; the gray line on the bottom is the first page version we were running.
 The blue line is the second version we ran against it.
 In the beginning, the new page far outperformed the old.
 Awesome, right?

 Except as you can see, the gains were not long lasting.
 In fact, the “better” page would eventually plateau.
 We began running 20 to 30 tests at a time and saw this pattern across our tests.
 We call this a premature testing dilemma.
 You see an early lead but shortly down the line, the early lead disappears.

 This isn’t true all of the time, of course.
 However, we found that in the majority of cases, small changes like line spacing, font colors, etc. = small gains.
 If you want big, serious, long-lasting conversion gains, you need to move past these spikes that last only a couple of days or weeks.

 Why does this happen?
-Often, it's because the total volume of conversions you're measuring against are low to start with.
-If you're looking at 50, 100 or even 200 conversions across your entire test, small changes can seem more impactful than they really are.
-A couple of conversions might mean a 4% conversion increase if there are only 50 conversions total, because your sample size really isn't big enough to start with.
+Often, it’s because the total volume of conversions you’re measuring against are low to start with (not seeing any conversions at all?).
+If you’re looking at 50, 100 or even 200 conversions across your entire test, small changes can seem more impactful than they really are.
+A couple of conversions might mean a 4% conversion increase if there are only 50 conversions total, because your sample size really isn’t big enough to start with.